sakib-code00/AI-Assignment/README.md

 <h1>Spam Email Detection</h1>
 <section id="sec1">
   <h2>Project Overview</h2>
-  <p>This project focuses on creating a machine-learning model to help predict and classify different weather conditions, using a dataset with weather information from Sylhet, Bangladesh.
-By analyzing patterns in data like temperature, humidity, pressure, and precipitation, the model aims to identify and classify weather conditions (e.g., sunny, rainy, or foggy).</p>
+  <p>This project focuses on building a machine learning model to detect spam emails.
+Using a labeled dataset of emails (spam and ham), the model learns to identify unwanted or harmful messages.
+The process includes data cleaning, feature extraction, model training (KNN, Naive Bayes, Logistic Regression, etc.), and evaluation.
+The final model can predict whether a new email is spam or not based on its content.</p>
 </section>
 <h2>Table of Content</h2>
 <ul>